gopichand-7/Procurement-Bottleneck-Analysis-Process-Improvement/README.md

 This project analyzes procurement operations to identify process bottlenecks, supplier performance issues, approval delays, and risk areas affecting purchase order efficiency.

-The goal of this project is to use data analysis and business process improvement techniques to improve procurement visibility and support better decision-making.
+The goal of this project is to apply data analysis and business process improvement techniques to improve procurement visibility and support better management decision-making.

 ---